-Cappelen grabs lead, Woods three back at Farmers Insurance Open
+Cappelen grabs share of lead, Woods three back in Torrey Pines

 “Overall I’m pleased to get something in the red,” said Woods, who admitted that controlling his nerves was a challenge when he first teed off on Thursday.

 “I was definitely feeling the adrenaline,” he added.
-“I missed the competition and I was trying to keep everything as calm as a possibly could.
+“I missed the competition and I was trying to keep everything as calm as I possibly could,” said Woods, who won the last PGA Tour event he competed in, the Zozo Championship, in Japan in October.

 “I didn’t do a very good job of that starting out, made a quick bogey early but felt like I fought back.”